Memento Mori (film): Synopsis

 The plot unfurls in a nonlinear fashion, often from the perspective of fellow student Soh Min-ah (Kim Min-sun).
 Min-ah grows increasingly invested in Shi-eun and Hyo-shin when she finds a diary kept between the two alienated girls.
-This diary allows her disturbing insights to the nature of the relationship and pulls her deeper into a strange chain of events around the school.
-After Hyo-shin's death, supernatural occurrences start to terrorize all of the students that condemned the relationship.
+This diary allows her disturbing insights into the nature of the relationship and pulls her deeper into a strange chain of events around the school.
+After Hyo-shin's death, supernatural occurrences start to terrorize all of the students who condemned the relationship.
 It is later revealed that Hyo-shin's spirit is malevolently haunting the school through the remnants she left behind in the diary.